Umitosan/portfolio/README.md

 ## Setup/Installation Requirements

+* view the page directly on GitHub: https://umitosan.github.io/portfolio
-* Download or Clone the repo from https://github.com/Umitosan/portfolio
+* or, Download or Clone the repo from https://github.com/Umitosan/portfolio
 * Open the "portfolio" folder
 * Open index.hml in your browser